top of page

 • Cannot refuse without a reasonable justification

-A written response will usually be required within a set timeframe.
+A written response is required within a set timeframe.

 Image by Alvan Nee